 The two bucket car washing method is considered to be a safe way to hand wash your car.
 By using the two bucket car wash technique you significantly reduce the chances of scratching your paintwork.
 In this helpful how-to guide, we answer the question ‘why use two buckets to wash your car?’
-Plus, we walk you through the two bucket wash process in 10 easy steps.
+Plus, we walk you through the 2 bucket wash method in 10 easy steps.

 What is the two bucket car wash method?